dd9jn/rfc4880bis/crypto-refresh.md

   - the two octets 0x04 and 0xFF,

   - a four-octet big-endian number that is the length of the hashed data from the Signature packet stopping right before the 0x04, 0xff octets.

+    The four-octet big-endian number is considered to be an unsigned integer modulo 2^32.

 - A V5 signature hashes the packet body starting from its first field, the version number, through the end of the hashed subpacket data and a final extra trailer.
   Thus, the hashed fields are: